Artificial Neural Networks generated by Low Discrepancy Sequences: Numerical Results

 \subsection{Random and Quasi-Random Paths in CNNs}

-Similar to the fully connected neural networks, convolutional neural networks (CNNs) represented by paths (see Sec.~\ref{Sec:CNN}) can be trained sparse from scratch.
+Similar to the fully connected neural networks, convolutional neural networks (CNNs) represented by paths (see Sect.~\ref{Sec:CNN}) can be trained sparse from scratch.
 For the numerical experiments, we use the CIFAR-10 image recognition data set.
 Our CNN has 5 convolutional layers with a number of channels 16, 32, 32, 64, 64, respectively, followed by one fully connected layer with a softmax activation function to produce 10 output features each identifying one of the dataset classes.
 Every convolutional layer is followed by a Batch Norm layer \cite{ioffe2015batch} and a ReLU activation function \cite{glorot2011deep}.
-Training is done for 182 epochs using stochastic gradient descent (SGD) with a momentum of 0.9.
+Training is done using stochastic gradient descent (SGD) with a momentum of 0.9 and weight decay of 0.0001, for 182 epochs.
 The learning rate starts at 0.1, and is decreased by factor 10 at epochs 91 and 136.
-We trained models with weight decay of 0.001 and 0.0001, and show the best obtained accuracy.
-We normalize the input images using the mean and standard deviation over the training set, and apply additional augmentation in the form of random horizontal flips as well as a $32x32$ crop after padding the input image 4 pixels on every side.
+We normalize the input images using the mean and standard deviation over the training set, and apply additional augmentation in the form of random horizontal flips as well as a $32\times32$ crop after padding the input image 4 pixels on every side.

-Figure \ref{Fig:CNNsparsefromscratchAccuracy} shows the accuracy of sparse from scratch CNNs compared to a fully connected CNN, and Figure \ref{Fig:CNNsparsefromscratchParameters} shows the corresponding number of non-zero parameters.
+Fig.~\ref{Fig:CNNsparsefromscratchAccuracy} shows the accuracy of sparse from scratch CNNs compared to a fully connected CNN, and Fig.~\ref{Fig:CNNsparsefromscratchParameters} shows the corresponding number of non-zero parameters.
 We observe a sharp increase in accuracy initially and then a slower convergence towards the accuracy of the fully connected network.
-Importantly, the graphs show that an accuracy close to the fully connected network can be reached with far less weights by uniformly sampling paths.
+Importantly, the graphs show that an accuracy close to the fully connected network can be reached with far fewer weights by sparse networks.
 The figure also shows that sampling paths randomly or quasi-randomly using the Sobol' sequence performs very similarly in terms of accuracy.
-However, as remarked in Section \ref{Sec:Classifier}, there are large potential hardware advantages when using quasi-random methods.
+However, as remarked in Sect.~\ref{Sec:QRN}, there are large potential hardware advantages when using quasi-random methods.